slu2023/MY-AP-PROJECT_X_X/WrittenResponse.md

 Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.

 1. Compare the user guess with the correct word.
+If incorrect ???
-2. Loop through for each info display in the guess.
+2. Else Loop through for each info display in the guess.
 3. Display the info.
 4. Reset the color back.
 5. Return.